pandhergill/Power-BI-Stock-Analysis-/README.md

 # Project Title : Stock Performance Analysis Dashboard

 **1. Project Overview**

-This project involves the development of an interactive Power BI Dashboard for analyzing historical stock performance.
-The primary goal is to transform raw, time-series stock data into an intuitive visual story, enabling users to quickly grasp key trends, volatility, and trading activity for informed decision-making.
+This project involves the development of an interactive Power BI Dashboard for analyzing historical stock performance.The primary goal is to transform raw, time-series stock data into an intuitive visual story, enabling users to quickly grasp key trends, volatility, and trading activity for informed decision-making.

-Time Series Analysis:
+**2. Time Series Analysis**

 A line chart visualizing the stock's Closing Price over time, allowing users to identify long-term trends, growth patterns, and significant price movements.

-Key Performance Indicators (KPIs):
+**3. Key Performance Indicators (KPIs)**

-Clear visual metrics (likely in cards) displaying critical figures such as:

-Current Price (or price at the selected date range).
+* Current Price (or price at the selected date range).

-Total Volume of shares traded.
+* Total Volume of shares traded.

-Price Change and percentage gain/loss over the selected period.
+* Price Change and percentage gain/loss over the selected period.

-Daily Price Range & Volatility:
+* Daily Price Range & Volatility:

 A visualization (likely a bar or candlestick chart) showing the High, Low, Open, and Close prices for each day.
 This helps in assessing daily volatility and market sentiment.